 Under the SIP, all employees with at least one year of service with the group and who are employed by a participating group company are entitled to contribute up to 2.5% of base pay each month, subject to a £125 per month limit.
 The SIP trustees buy shares (partnership shares) at market value each month with the employees' contributions.
 For each partnership share purchased, the group purchases two shares (matching shares) which are allocated to the employee.
-In the UK SIP, if the employee sells or transfers partnership shares and matching shares are subject to a three year sholding period and cannot be sold or transferred during that time.
+In the UK SIP, if the employee sells or transfers partnership shares within three years from the date of allocation, the linked matching shares are forfeited.
+In the Overseas SIP, partnership shares and matching shares are subject to a three year holding period and cannot be sold or transferred during that time.